 As you read through your city’s funding program requirements, you may see that you need to submit a project description, maps, or other information.
-We know this can be confusing so below we’ve included examples and some tips to make creating your application easy.
+We know this can be confusing, so below we’ve included examples and some tips to guide you in submitting your application.

 How long will it take to get pre-approved for funding?

 Each stormwater reimbursement program is different.
 Most programs can approve you within a week.
-However, some programs have special approval meetings and so getting pre-approval may take longer depending on meeting dates.
+However, some programs have special approval meetings, so getting pre-approval may take longer, depending on meeting dates.
 Please consult your city’s program manager for further information.

 I can’t get a contractor to give me an estimate – what do I do?

 Landscaping companies can get very busy during the peak construction and landscaping season.
 If you do not get an immediate response, try calling again or send a detailed email to the landscaping company.
 One of the best times to plan with a landscaping company is in the “off season” between late October-February.
 Do not be discouraged!
 More than 130 soil quality restoration projects have been installed across the Des Moines metro.

 What happens after I get pre-approved?

 Once your application has been pre-approved, you will be notified.
 Do not have any work completed until you have received official notification of your pre-approval.
-Once you are sure you have been pre-approved here is a summary of what will happen next.
+Once you have been pre-approved, you must take the following steps.
 Please note that each program is different and may have different requirements.